-Wheeling-based Ogden Newspapers already had filed to buy the company and made a bid.
+Ogden already had filed to buy the company and made a bid.
 On Jan.
 30, Wheeling Newspapers, a company created by Ogden Newspapers to purchase the Gazette-Mail, bid $10.911 million, according to court documents.
-But HD Media filed documents March 6 in U.S. Bankruptcy Court for the Southern District of West Virginia to buy the Charleston Gazette-Mail.
+But HD Media filed documents March 6 in U.S. Bankruptcy Court for the Southern District of West Virginia to become a qualified bidder for the Charleston Gazette-Mail.
 March 6 was the final day interested parties could file as interested parties and make bids.

 Charleston Newspapers had printed The Herald-Dispatch for several years, and it prints all of the other HD Media products.
 Buying the company would mean HD Media no longer needs to pay for those services.

 “We’re really excited,” Doug Reynolds, managing partner of HD Media, told Hoppy Kercheval on MetroNews’ Talkline radio program, Thursday morning.
 “It represents a new chapter and a new day and a new sense of cooperation between Charleston and Huntington.
 It will mean a superior news product in all of our media markets.”

 Tuesday was the deadline for bids.
 An auction was scheduled for Thursday, but that apparently isn’t required now.
 A hearing is scheduled for Friday to approve and finalize the purchase.

 Reynolds, a former House of Delegates member who also ran for state Attorney General in 2016, said he doesn’t expect substantial layoffs.

 Thomas Gilpin, an attorney representing HD Media, also said that during Friday’s hearing with Volk, noting that “not everybody, but most people” would retain their jobs at the Gazette-Mail.
 He said employee evaluations will begin soon.